ekotha/neuralengine/content/posts/thinking modes.md

 ---
-title: two modes of thinking
+title: Two Modes of Thinking
-linktitle: two modes of thinking
+linktitle: Two Modes of Thinking
 date: '2022-12-28T00:00:00+01:00'

 weight: 2
 ---
-## Thinking Effectively
-The two modes of thinking were first popularized by Professor Barbara Oakley in “A Mind For Numbers.”
-In the book, she talks about how we exist in one mode or the other and switch between them.
+The two modes of thinking were first popularized by Professor Barbara Oakley in her book, “A Mind For Numbers.”
+In it, she talks about how we exist in one mode or the other and switch between them.
 The modes are<br/>
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Focused<br/>
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Diffuse